 ROMANA'S PILATES LEGACY

-I teach Romana’s Pilates.
-When I tell people that I teach Pilates they never ask about the lineage.
-In the mind of the general public Pilates has become a generic term - “such as Yoga or Karate”.
+In the mind of the general public Pilates is kind of a generic term - “such as Yoga or Karate”.
 However, within the Pilates community, it is a contentious issue.
 Is it classical?
 Is it contemporary?
-Which is better?
-Is one “dangerous”?
-I think it is fair to say that other physical disciplines with a lineage (such as Yoga and Karate) have similar controversies.
+Which is better, more evolved, more based on science, safest, most challenging?
+Like both Yoga and Karate, I think it is fair to say that other physical disciplines with a lineage have similar arguments.

-I have met very few people as passionate about their mission.
-Romana’s was to preserve Joe Pilates life-work, and she is credited with keeping it alive after he passed away.
+I have have never met anyone as passionate about their mission.
+Romana dedicated herself to preserving Joe Pilates life-work, and she is credited with keeping it alive after he passed away.
 To me, she was a healer - body and spirit.

 She said; “if you change it then give it your own name.”

 In 2011 Pacific Northwest Ballet presented a re-staging of the haunting fairytale ballet “Giselle.”
 This ballet originally premiered over 175 years ago, and Artistic Director Peter Boal combined recently discovered notation of the ballet with other historical notation from choreographers Coralli and Perrot, and Pepita’s version.

 At the Q&A after the ballet, I asked Peter Boal if he found many differences between the notation and the dance preserved in the repertoire.
 He said, “as far as the actual choreography goes, the steps and the dynamic, the body-to-body training was exceptionally accurate”.
 This was a huge affirmation to me that it is effective to preserve original compositions through methodical training.